 - You should look straight up at the ceiling.
 The chin should neither be extended nor tucked in.

 - The rest of the body should roll from side to side as the arms exchange their roles.
-The angle of roll should be somewhere between 30° and 45°.
+The angle of the roll should be somewhere between 30° and 45°.

 - Take advantage of the short pause between each half arm cycle to rehearse the correct arm motions and to regain your balance.

 Triple Slide and Glide